 Comparison and Self

 Each individual is important.
 We can get all wrapped up in the notion of self importance or move our focus to a bigger picture.
-Everything we do for the world or for another person has infinite consequences.
-We all have our limitations and imperfections but we also have everything we need to shine in this world because God is the One who has the last word.
+Everything we do for the world or for another person, no matter how big or how small, has infinite consequences.
+We all have our limitations and imperfections but we also have everything we need to shine our light in this world because God is the One who has the last word.
 When my faith comes into the picture, the paradigm shifts.

 God is God – We Are Not

 I know God desires my best.
 But he desires my love even more.
 I am not the sum of my abilities but the sum of God’s love and God’s word.
 My life is better when I align it with God’s word and seek Him first.

 I am a daughter of the most high.
 I am GRATEFUL for the supremacy of Jesus Christ.
 I am CONFIDENT that he will line up my life to God’s wonderful plan for the world.
 I am JOYFUL that this will improve my life and the lives of those around me.
 I am BRANDED with Christ’s love and righteousness.

 When I live out my faith and walk rightly with my Father, God, I shine by reflecting His light.
 He is the source of all light.
 My relationship with God the Father, Son and Holy Spirit is like hidden treasure being newly discovered each day, its supernatural and beyond comparison.